Figure Comparitive

 Author's Note:

-Perhaps this will explain why many in the Churches of Christ have had such an unhealthy interest in methodology and procedural matters of the church, such as the controversy over instrumental music, the celebration of Christmas or Easter, church name, etc.
+Perhaps this will explain why many in the Church of Christ have had such an unhealthy interest in methodology and procedural matters of the church, such as the controversy over instrumental music, the celebration of Christmas or Easter, church name, etc.